meeksoft/Talon-Planner/README.md

 Aug 6, 2023 times (reduced amount of json files):

-- All times rougly 6 mins.
+- All times rougly 6mins.

 ```sh
 # Use LLD link built into cargo.
 May not work on macOS.